Apparent counter-rotation in the torus of NGC 1068: influence of an asymmetric wind: Abstract

 \section{Abstract}

-The recent ALMA maps together with observations of H$_2$O maser emission seem to suggest the presence of a counter-rotation in the obscuring torus of NGC~1068.
-We propose to explain this phenomenon as due to the influence of a wind and the effects of orientation.
-In order to test this idea: 1. we use N-body simulation of a clumpy torus in the gravitational field of a supermassive black hole taking into account mutual forces between clouds; 2. we consider the influence of the asymmetrical wind on the clouds in the torus throat.
-An axis of such a wind is tilted with respect to the torus symmetry axis; 3. we apply ray-tracing algorithm to take into account the effects of obscuration and of the torus orientation relative to an observer.
-By choosing the AGN parameters corresponding to NGC~1068 we obtain the model velocity maps that emulate the effect of an apparent counter-rotation and can explain the discovery made by ALMA.
+The recent ALMA maps together with observations of H$_2$O maser emission seem to suggest the presence of a counter-rotation in the obscuring torus of NGC 1068.
+We propose to explain this phenomenon as due to the influence of a wind, considered as radiation pressure, and the effects of torus orientation.
+In order to test this idea: 1. we make $N$-body simulation of a clumpy torus taking into account mutual forces between particles (clouds); 2. we apply ray-tracing algorithm with the beams from the central engine to choose the clouds in the torus throat that can be under direct influence of the accretion disk emission; 3. we use semi-analytical model to simulate the influence of the asymmetrical radiation pressure (wind) forced on the clouds in the torus throat.
+An axis of such a wind is tilted with respect to the torus symmetry axis; 4. we orient the torus relative to an observer and again apply ray-tracing algorithm.
+In this step the beams go from an observer to the optically thick clouds that allows us to take into account the mutual obscuration of clouds; 5. after projecting on the picture plane, we impose a grid on the resulting cloud distribution and find the mean velocity of clouds in each cells to mimic the ALMA observational maps.
+By choosing the parameters corresponding to NGC 1068 we obtain the model velocity maps that emulate the effect of an apparent counter-rotation and can explain the discovery made by ALMA.